-Can our descriptions of observables be legitimately Can our of unobs legitimat descriptions ervables be tely
+Can our descriptions of observables be legitimately Can our descriptions of unobservables be legitimately

 used? accepted? used? accepted?

 Instrumentalism: Yes Yes Yes No

 Scientific Realism: Yes Yes Yes Yes

 For an instrumentalist, theories concerning unobservables can sometimes be legitimately used in practice (e.g. bridge building, telescope construction, policy making) but never legitimately accepted.
 For a realist, theories concerning unobservables can sometimes be legitimately used, sometimes legitimately accepted, and sometimes both legitimately used and accepted.
 The following table summarizes the difference between the two conceptions: